mvlikmusic/mvlikmusic/README.md

 # 💫 About Me:
-🔭 Currently working as a Freelance Music Producer and Audio Engineer at Fiverr.<br>👯‍♀️ Looking to collaborate on experimental sound design projects and professional audio post-production.<br>🤝 Looking for help with connecting ear to ear with other audio nerds and exploring new sounds.<br>🌱 Currently learning new techniques to push the limits of what’s possible in the world of sound.<br>💬 Ask about my.. mixing workflows, my go-to audio plugins, or why I’ve stuck with FL Studio for 6+ years.<br>⚡ Silly not-so-fun fact!
+🔭 Currently working as a Freelance Music Producer and Audio Engineer at Fiverr.<br>👯‍♀️ Looking to collaborate on experimental sound design projects and professional audio post-production.<br>🤝 Looking for help with expanding my network in the creative industry and finding new sound inspirations.<br>🌱 Currently learning new techniques to push the limits of what’s possible in the world of sound.<br>💬 Ask about my.. mixing workflows, my go-to audio plugins, or why I’ve stuck with FL Studio for 6+ years.<br>⚡ Silly not-so-fun fact!
 I’ve probably spent more time looking at waveforms than actual people.

 ## 🌐 Socials: